Skeleton Technologies: Industrial

-In automated warehousing applications, Skeleton's supercapacitors are used for instantaneous charging of automated guided vehicles.
-The company has also worked with French aeronautic firm Flying Whales to build a 60-ton large capacity airship, or LCA60T, for the global transport market.
-The LCA60T is able to transport heavy and oversized cargo of up to 60 tons in its 75-meter hold or slung under the ship at speeds of 100 km/h, with a range of several thousand kilometers per day.

 Transportation

 In addition to cars, Skeleton Technologies provides supercapacitor-based solutions for rail and trams, trucks, bus, and heavy equipment.

 Skeleton Technologies and Class8 Energy, a Canadian equipment distributor, have signed an €11.6 million contract to supply supercapacitor modules to the North American trucking and retail industries.
 The modules will reduce cold-cranking time by a factor of 2 and offer higher cranking power than a battery, without toxic materials.

 The company is a supplier for several tram producers in major European cities.
 Skeleton has a contract with Škoda Electric, a branch of the auto company which produces electric motors for rail applications, to provide supercapacitors for Mannheim's tram system.
 They also have a large-scale contract with Medcom, an electric traction producer, to provide supercapacitors for the Warsaw tram network.
 For Škoda and Medcom, the SkelMod 51V module has enabled energy savings of up to 30% with onboard kinetic energy recovery, an application where braking energy is harnessed by the supercapacitor module bank and used for acceleration.